Vít Chabičovský

-Vítek Chabičovský (born 19 May 2004) is a Czech curler.
+Vít Chabičovský (born 19 May 2004) is a Czech curler.
+He currently plays third on Team Lukáš Klíma.

 At the international level, he is a 2020 Winter Youth Olympics mixed doubles bronze medallist.
+He also represented the Czech Republic at the 2026 Winter Olympics, finishing 8th.

 At the national level, he is a three-time Czech mixed doubles champion curler (2022, 2023, 2025).